This easy Blondie recipe is a brown sugar dream!

 - Fit a stand mixer with the paddle attachment.
 You can also mix by hand.

-- Place softened (or melted and cooled) butter plus both sugars to the mixer and mix until well blended, about 1 minute.
+- Place softened (or melted and cooled) butter plus both sugars in the mixing bowl and mix until well blended, about 1 minute.

 - Add vanilla plus 1 egg and briefly mix to combine.
 Add additional egg and mix lightly.

-- Add flour mixture and mix only until everything is incorporated.
-Do not overmix as this will cause a tougher finished product.
+- Add the flour mixture and mix only until everything is incorporated.
+Do not overmix as this will cause a less tender finished product.

-- If adding mix-ins gently fold them in by hand.
+- If adding mix-ins now is the time to gently fold them in by hand.

 - Spread evenly into pan and bake until the top is golden brown and a toothpick inserted comes out almost dry but not quite.
 You want the middle to look just slightly underdone.